ekingan/rad-server/README.md

 * Create the database:
 `npx prisma migrate save --experimental`

   - You will get a prompt asking if you would like to create a new database.
-Select Yes, and type init for the Name of migration.
+Select `Yes`, and type `init` for the Name of migration.
 The hit Return to confirm.

 * Migrate the database:
 `npx prisma migrate up --experimental`